steam re-moisturization and paper substrates

 Many experts are starting to speak out about their love for steam re-moisturization when dealing with the numerous problems with paper substrates.
 Improving substrates is often overlooked, but it’s always a great idea to learn a better way to count paper-label stock to avoid substrate curls.
 Whitlam Group specializes in various printing capabilities, but we want to inform our friends about important information regarding steam re-moisturization.

 In today’s market, the consumer wants their look to be simple and have the “lay flat” look.
-Unfortunately, curls during the printing process can result in poor labels, jammed equipment, and the ability to slow the entire printing process of a label.
+Unfortunately, curls during the printing process can result in poor labels, jammed equipment, and the ability to slow the entire printing process.
+While there are numerous ways to solve the problems of curled labels, today, we’re going to focus on the most common solution: re-moisturization.

-Below are a few guidelines to follow if you are ready to purchase a steam applicator:
+Follow these tips if you are ready to purchase a steam applicator:

 • The re-moisturizer should not allow steam to seep out in any way into the atmosphere.
 You can avoid this problem of water dripping by using an enclosed and steamed applicator.
 This will safely reduce the escape of steam, and a heated exterior shell will prevent condensation.